 Insurance companies of drunk drivers who have been involved in an accident often try to cheat the injured person out of the compensation they truly deserve.
 They do this by attempting to limit the person’s recovery to smallest amount and coming to a quick settlement with the victim.
 Thus, allowing the insurance company to steer clear of any future medical expenses, future pain and suffering, and potentially punitive damages.

-If you’ve been the victim of a DWI accident you need an experienced Austin Personal Injury attorney.
+If you’ve been the victim of a DWI accident you need an experienced Austin car accident lawyer.
 Contact the McMinn Law Firm today to schedule your free consultation.
 Find out more now by reading our fact sheet on crashes involving an intoxicated driver.

 In Texas, if you are hurt in a car accident in which the at-fault driver is uninsured, the uninsured, at-fault driver will be ticketed or taken to jail.
 If your insurance covers accidents involving an uninsured driver, you can make a claim for loss and damage.